erickmerchant/vanilla-kit/README.md

 With the exception of `node.on`, because it already takes a closure as an argument, many of these methods take a function in places where they could also take a literal value.
 In these cases these become effects that will run again when state changes.
 It's important to note though that you don't have to use a closure to use state.
 It's just if you want the attribute or prop to update when state changes.

-`on` can also take an array as its first argument to attach a handler to multiple events, and it accepts an optional third argument just like addEventListener.
+`node.on` can also take an array as its first argument to attach a handler to multiple events, and it accepts an optional third argument just like addEventListener.

 ### `node.append`

 `append` is the primary way to add children to a node.

 For instance in this example you construct a paragraph with two children.
 The first the literal string "hello", and the second a closure that provides a value from state.
-When `state.name` updates just that text node's `nodeValue` will update.
+When `state.name` updates just that text node will update.

 ```javascript
 p().append("hello", () => state.name);